nikitabelii/FinFind-SafeGuard/README.md

 **Protecting Human Lives:**

 The most obvious importance is the protection of human lives.
-Shark attacks, while rare, can be serious or even fatal.
-Ensuring the safety of beachgoers, swimmers, surfers, and divers is a primary concern for coastal communities.
+Shark attacks can be serious or even fatal.
+The program esures the safety of beachgoers, swimmers, surfers, and divers.

 **Reducing Fear and Anxiety:**